Stop scrubbing through videos to find the one quote. Paste the URL, get the full transcript with timestamps, and pull out hooks, pivots, and angles.

 Other ways to pull, convert, and reuse transcript content.

-Paste your link, fetch public captions instantly, or create a free account to transcribe videos up to one hour free.
+Paste your link, fetch public captions instantly, or create a free account for 10 credits—enough for up to 10 minutes of AI transcription.

 No signup needed for public transcripts.